-She was awarded first place in the Brooks-Van der Pump English Song Competition (2013) and second place in the Maureen Lehane competition (2012) at the Wigmore Hall.
+She was awarded first place in the Brooks-Van der Pump English Song Competition (2013), second place in the Maureen Lehane competition (2012) at the Wigmore Hall, and second place in the Thelma King Award for Singers (2014).
 She was a finalist in Hampshire Singing Competition (2013), Bampton Young Singers’ Competition (2013) and the Emmy Destinn Young Singers Award (2013).
 She was a Guest Artist at the Aberystwyth MusicFest 2012, and performed Lite Bites throughout the Tete a Tete Festival 2012.
 Previously she has performed song cycles with the Chroma Ensemble at the Lancaster Institute of Contemporary Arts.

 Joanna graduated from Cambridge in 2010 with a BA(hons) in music.
 Whilst there she performed the roles of Anne Truelove in The Rake’s Progress, The Governess in The Turn of the Screw, Papagena in The Magic Flute, Fiordiligi in Cosi Fan Tutte, Tatyana in Eugene Onegin, Anna in Kurt Weill’s Seven Deadly Sins, and Elsie in The Yeomen of the Guard at the Minack Theatre.
 She also premiered new roles, including Girl in Kate Whitley’s Bonesong with Carmen Elektra, Daughter in Nauset by Joel Rust, and performed in John Hopkin’s Cantata.
 She claimed second place representing Cambridge University in the Sir Anthony Lewis Memorial Competition.

-Joanna is supported by the Josephine Baker Trust and was a Britten-Pears Young Artist for 2012.
+Joanna is supported by the Josephine Baker Trust and is a Britten-Pears Young Artist for 2014.
 She studies with Jenevora Williams.